 Either write an actual checklist for you school morning or just repeat the jobs kids are expected to do on a school morning until they remember it.
 In our house, the school morning jobs include:

 - Hair and teeth brushed

 And when someone reports that all their morning jobs are done, I inevitable ask, "Are you sure there isn't anything else you'll need as we are walking out the door?"
 Because it seems someone always needs... something.

 You may care about getting the kids to school on time, but many kids need more motivation than something as abstract as the threat of a late slip.

 Give kids an incentive to finish early.
 When you choose your wake up time for school mornings, build in a little extra time.
 That way kids who complete their school morning routine early are rewarded with some time for TV, reading, a computer game or something they'd like to do before school.

 07 of 07

 Tinker with the school morning routine until it works for all, including you.
 If you find you are 5 minutes late everyday, maybe you need to get up 5 minutes earlier.
-But maybe the problem can be addressed in another way, like doing more things the night before, simplifying a task or simply eliminating it from the routine.
+But maybe not.
+Sometimes a problem can be addressed in another way, like doing more things the night before, simplifying a task or simply eliminating it from the routine.
 Be creative in your solutions!